 - Valid Concepts for the drug_concept_id field belong to the "Drug" domain.
 Most Concepts in the Drug domain are based on RxNorm, but some may come from other sources.
 Concepts are members of the Clinical Drug or Pack, Branded Drug or Pack, Drug Component or Ingredient classes. - Source drug identifiers, including NDC codes, Generic Product Identifiers, etc. are mapped to Standard Drug Concepts in the Standardized Vocabularies (e.g., based on RxNorm).
-When the Drug Source Value of the code cannot be translated into standard Drug Concept IDs, a Drug exposure entry is stored with only the corresponding source_concept_id and drug_source_value and a drug_concept_id of 0. - The Drug Concept with the most detailed content of information is preferred during the mapping process.
+When the Drug Source Value of the code cannot be translated into standard Drug Concept IDs, a Drug exposure entry is stored with only the corresponding source concept id and drug source value and a drug concept id of 0. - The Drug Concept with the most detailed content of information is preferred during the mapping process.
 These are indicated in the concept_class_id field of the Concept and are recorded in the following order of precedence: "Branded Pack", "Clinical Pack", "Branded Drug", "Clinical Drug", "Branded Drug Component", "Clinical Drug Component", "Branded Drug Form", "Clinical Drug Form", and only if no other information is available "Ingredient".
 Note: If only the drug class is known, the drug_concept_id should contain 0. - A Drug Type is assigned to each Drug Exposure to track from what source the information was drawn or inferred from.
-The valid domain_id for these Concepts is "Drug Type".

-- The content of the refills field determines the current number of refills, not the number of remaining refills.
+The valid domain_id for these Concepts is "Drug Type". - The content of the refills field determines the current number of refills, not the number of remaining refills.
 For example, for a drug prescription with 2 refills, the content of this field for the 3 Drug Exposure events are null, 1 and 2. - The route_concept_id refers to a Standard Concepts of the "Route" domain.
 Note: Route information can also be inferred from the Drug product itself by determining the Drug Form of the Concept, creating some partial overlap of the same type of information.
 However, the route_concept_id could resolve ambiguities of how a certain Drug Form is actually applied.
-For example, a "Solution" could be used orally or parentherally, and this field will make this determination. - The Effective Drug Dose and the Dose Unit Concepts are provided in cases when dose information is explicitly provided, as it is typically for pediatric and chemotherapeutic treatments.
-The domain_id for the Dose Unit Concept is "Unit".
-Note: this information can only be present if the Drug contains a single active ingredient.
-Combination products which have doses for each ingredient need to be recorded as separate records. - The lot_number field contains an identifier assigned from the manufacturer of the Drug product. - If possible, the visit in which the drug was prescribed or delivered is recorded in the visit_occurrence_id field through a reference to the visit table. - If possible, the prescribing or administering provider (physician or nurse) is recorded in the provider_id field through a reference to the provider table.
+For example, a "Solution" could be used orally or parentherally, and this field will make this determination. - The lot_number field contains an identifier assigned from the manufacturer of the Drug product. - If possible, the visit in which the drug was prescribed or delivered is recorded in the visit_occurrence_id field through a reference to the visit table. - If possible, the prescribing or administering provider (physician or nurse) is recorded in the provider_id field through a reference to the provider table. - The drug_exposure_end_date denotes the day the drug exposure ended for the patient.
+This could be that the duration of drug_supply was reached (in which case drug_exposure_end_date = drug_exposure_start_date + days_supply -1), or because the exposure was stopped (medication changed, medication discontinued, etc.)

-6.8 DEVICE_EXPOSURE
+6.8 DEVICE EXPOSURE